romeof8735/sep11-freedom-project/tool/learning-log.md

 loadLevel(0);
 ```

-*This allows for when the player enters the portal they get teleported into the other generated map
+* This allows for when the player enters the portal they get teleported into the other generated map

+3/17/25

 <!--